rustfoundation/foundation.rust-lang.org/policies/privacy-policy.md

 When you visit Crates.io, we receive your IP address, user-agent header, and request path as part of our standard server logs.
 We store these logs for 1 year.

-When you (or tooling, such as Rustup) visits static.crates.io, we receive your IP address, user-agent header, referer header, and request path as part of our standard server logs.
+When you (or tooling, such as Cargo) visits static.crates.io, we receive your IP address, user-agent header, referer header, and request path as part of our standard server logs.
 We store these logs for 1 year.

 All crates on Crates.io are public, including the list of crate owners’ user names and the crate upload date.
 Anyone may view or download a crate’s contents.
 Because of the public nature of Crates.io, any personal data you might include in a Cargo.toml file uploaded to a crate will be publicly available.
 For example, if an email address is in the `authors` field in the Cargo.toml file, that email address will also be public.